Vermont Recreational Marijuana Handbook

 When and how did Vermont legalize marijuana recreationally?

 Vermont legalized recreational marijuana in 2018.
-This law was passed using Legislative Bill H.511 and passed with a vote of 56.25%.
-The official name for this law is An act relating to the regulation of cannabis
+This law was passed using Legislative Bill H.511 and passed with a vote of %.
+The official name for this law is Chapter 31: Cannabis

 Vermont Recreational Marijuana possession limits